somedatapacket/docs.humio.com/content/administration/adding-a-node.md

 Cluster UI's list of nodes.

 Notice that the columns _Storage_ and _Digest_ both say `0 / X`.
-That is because at this point you the new node's storage will note be used - indicated by the `0` in the _Storage_ column) - and it will not be used for digest (processing of events running of real-time queries) - indicated by the `0` in the _Digest_ column.
+That is because at this point you the new node's storage will not be used - indicated by the `0` in the _Storage_ column) - and it will not be used for digest (processing of events running of real-time queries) - indicated by the `0` in the _Digest_ column.